Homage paid to Kargil heroes Karnal Sher Khan, Lalak Jan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: The 21st martyrdom anniversaries of Captain Karnal Sher Khan Shaheed and Havaldar Lalak Jan Shaheed, Nishan-e-Haider, were observed in their native towns – Swabi (KP) and Ghizer (GB) – respectively on Tuesday.
+RAWALPINDI: The 21st martyrdom anniversary of Captain Karnal Sher Khan Shaheed Nishan-e-Haider and Havaldar Lalak Jan Shaheed Nishan-e-Haider was observed in their native towns – Swabi (KP) and Ghizer (GB) – respectively on Tuesday.

+Wreath laying ceremonies were held to pay homage to the valiant sons of the soil who died with their boots on in safeguard the country’s territorial integrity and sovereignty.

 "Glowing tribute to the indomitable courage, leadership, and exemplary leadership of Captain Karnal Sher Khan Shaheed and Havaldar Lalak Jan Shaheed who wrote history with their blood against all odds," said General Qamar Javed Bajwa in his message.
 He said there was nothing more honourable than laying one’s life for the motherland.